Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-manual/README.md

 # Prepare the docker-compose files

-There's no coding required as all the examples have been prepared for you, you simply need to setup the servers, copy the relevant files, and bring the services online.
-Finally, you'll connect the endpoints (each node running on its own server is an endpoint in the SyntropyStack).
+After you've cloned this repo, there's no need to write any code as it's been prepared for you.
+You simply need to setup your VMs, copy the relevant files, and bring the services online.
+Finally, you'll connect the endpoints (each node running on its own server is an endpoint in the **Syntropy Stack**).

 We'll be creating three nodes, which have corresponding folders in this repo: `broker`, `publisher`, and `subscriber`.